mickael-bdias/Periodic-Table-Of-Elements/README.md

-# PeriodicTableOfElements
+# Periodic Table of the Elements
-Dynamic Periodic Table of Elements - Chemestry
+Dynamic Periodic Table of Elements [Multi-language] - Chemistry Program written in Python - TKinter